 Happy Summer Thunder Beach!

-This Guide will provide you with important information and dates regarding all of the benefits of your Thunder Beach Membership, including sporting events and leagues, dates and registration details for other kids baseball and flag football leagues affiliated with the TBA, social events (currently virtual) as well as the important safety reminders regarding COVID-19, boating, and responsible pet ownership.
+This Guide will provide you with important information and dates regarding all of the benefits of your Thunder Beach Membership, including sporting events and leagues, dates and registration details for youth baseball and flag football leagues affiliated with the TBA, social events (they're back!) as well as the important safety reminders regarding boating, and responsible pet ownership.
 This page will be available all summer, so check back regularly for updates on programming available at the beach!

 Have you missed an update?
 Our previous emails and blog posts can be found here.
 You can also subscribe to future updates from this page!